sarvesh-6123/QR-Generator/README.md

-# Todo-List
+# QR-Generator
-A simple Todo List
+A simple QR-Code-Generator